Ibrahimajiboro/Python_Soccer_Database/README.md

 - **Dataset Name**: Soccer Database
 - **Source**: [Insert Source, e.g., Kaggle, Official Soccer League Data]
-- **Description**: This dataset contains records on match outcomes, player statistics, teams, and much more from various seasons.
+- **Description**: This dataset contains records on match outcomes, player statistics, teams and much more from various seasons.
 - **Size**: [Insert number of records and features]

 The dataset is cleaned and processed before analysis, ensuring data accuracy and relevance for the findings presented.